-The "Economic Impact of Tourism in Maryland-Calendar Year 2018" analysis by Tourism Economics shows a year over year increase in overall visitation to St. Mary's County from calendar year 2014 through calendar year 2018.
+The "Economic Impact of Tourism in Maryland-Calendar Year 2019" analysis by Tourism Economics shows a year over year increase in visitor spending in St. Mary's County from calendar year 2015 through calendar year 2019.
 Local Admissions and Amusement Tax revenue increased 3% between fiscal year 2018 and 2019.

 The Visit St. Mary's MD team has outlined objectives including concentrating efforts in markets with the greatest potential to generate the strongest return on investment, relying heavily on the entire suite of digital outlets and developing and executing programs and campaigns that support the THMP.
-Visit St. Mary's MD is in the process of rebuilding the current website, transforming the platform into an inspiring and interactive experience for future visitors.
+Visit St. Mary's MD completed the process of rebuilding and rebranding the website, transforming the platform into an inspiring and interactive experience for future visitors.